iAnonymous3000/awesome-grapheneos-guide/README.md

     - Go to Settings > System > Backup.
     - Choose a secure backup option, such as Seedvault or an encrypted cloud storage service.

 11. Install apps from trusted sources based on your individual needs.
-Avoid blanket recommendations for app stores.

 12. Configure any additional security or privacy features according to your needs, such as app permissions, network controls, or sensor controls.
 Do NOT modify permissions for system apps.